Special Pages 9 min read1,637 words

 What the result can and cannot tell you

 That boundary matters because calculators sound exact more quickly than interpretive articles do.
-A transparent output can organize a question, but it still depends on symbolic systems, route context, and the owner page that explains why the result belongs to one meaning lane rather than another.
+A transparent output can organize a question, but it still depends on symbolic systems, guide context, and the fuller guide that explains why the result belongs to one meaning lane rather than another.

 • It can organize.
 The tool can make the input readable.

-• It can route.
+• It can guide.
 The output can point toward the right next article.

 • It is not a final answer.
-The output still needs an owner page.
+The output still needs an fuller guide.

 • It is not proof.
 A calculator result cannot prove fate, contact, or certainty.